nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

  * _responseType_: The OpenID Connect response type (flow) to use (Default: code)
  * _usePKCE_: Use the [Proof Key for Code Exchange](https://oauth.net/2/pkce) extension for the _code_ flow
  * _extraAuthParams_: Extra authentication parameters that should be used
+ * _extraDataMapping_: Optionally map extra claims to _user.extraData_.
+The key in the map is the extraData property, the value the claim name (default: null)
  * _rolesClaimName_: Defines the name of the claim (the property of the claims or userinfo object) that contains the user roles array
  * _adminRoles_: A list of user roles that should get the Mashroom _Administrator_ role
  * _httpRequestRejectUnauthorized_: Reject self-signed certificates when contacting the Authorization Server (Default: true)